jberry93/Notebook/Notes/Javascript/Javascript_9.md

 This example provides us with pseudocode which we will now implement in our existing code using a while loop within our for loop.
 Our while loop is going work for as long as the given condition is true.
 This means whatever we pass as the condition must exist to evaluate true and since `0` is considered `false` to the while loop, the while loop will stop.
 We will use this to our advantage when solving for the GCD (Keep in mind that this function will solve for the LCM and return it!)

-Let's first initialize some variables before making the contents of our while loop:
+Let's first initialize some variables before filling in the contents of our while loop:

 ```Javascript
 function smallestCommons(arr){